guildai/guild.ai/pages/index.md

 Guild AI lets you package and share your models with colleagues and other deep learners.
-Making it easy to discover, install, and use your models, ecourages feedback, which can lead to unexpected insight and improvements.
+Making it easy to discover, install, and use your models, encouraging feedback, which can lead to unexpected insight and improvements.

     </p>